nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Create setup.py

-`setup.py` is the [setup script](https://docs.python.org/3.6/distutils/setupscript.html) we'll use to install our plugin once it's finished.
+The`setup.py` script is the [setup script](https://docs.python.org/3.6/distutils/setupscript.html) we'll use to install our plugin once it's finished.
 The primary function of this script is to call the setuptools library's `setup()` function to create a Python distribution package.
 We can pass a number of keyword arguments to inform the package creation as well as to provide metadata about the plugin.

 An example `setup.py` is below:

 ```python
 from setuptools import find_packages, setup